abertero/portfolio-app/README.md

 - I'm using a different data structure to allow the portfolio to have stocks that are not in the distribution, and when the rebalance method is used, most of them should be sold.
 - The case in which a distribution code is not within the stocks is not allowed and should throw an exception (because I don't know the currentPrice).

+## Running the code

+You need to have node and npm installed, then execute:

 ```
 npm install